 To make life a little easier there are various online colour palette pickers and colour generators to help designers choose colour combinations for their projects.
-This post lists some popular ones.
+This post lists 7 popular ones.

 Colour schemes (or colour combinations) are groups of colours that work well together — e.g. they are in harmonic balance and based on colour theory.
 Colour palettes, on the other hand, refers to the actual colours, e.g. by name, RGB, CMYK or a hex value, that are being used.